 7. Enjoy on their own or as a topper for the salad!

 - Add all vegetables, beans and bacon to salad bowl

 - In a small mixing bowl, whisk together dressing ingredients

 - Immediately before serving, drizzle dressing over salad

 - Garnish with rice croutons and shredding parmesan cheese

 Did you make this recipe and love it?
 Make sure to share it to your social and tag us!
 Thank you to USA Rice Canada for sponsoring this post!
-As always, our thoughts, opinions and recipes are our own.
-Feel free to Check out www.riceinfo.com for more rice crouton recipes and ideas!
+Feel free to check out www.riceinfo.com for more rice crouton recipes and ideas!